tahirtursun/LiveIntent/GettingStarted.md

 # How to run the project

 To run the project on intellij

   - go to src/test/java/com.liveintent/runners/cukes runner

 Run the code using Maven commend via intellij terminal

-    - go to root folder of the project
+    - go to root folder of the project use maven commends below

     - maven verify